catsaretasty/emotes/README.md

 # Emotes
-Emotes from the old TastyPlug extension.
+Emotes from the TastyPlug extension.

 ## Building
 You need node.js and npm.